Herbertkartel/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-A program that prints Ascii alphabet
+A progrma that prints ASCII alphabet in lowercase